Fare compliance and fines

 You can also pay your fine the following ways:

-- in person at a Service NSW Centre or any Australia Post Office
+- In person: Visit a Service NSW Centre or any Australia Post Office.

 Difficulty paying your fine?